vkakerbeck/tbp.monty/docs/future-work/motor-system-improvements/policy-to-recognize-an-object-before-moving-on-to-a-new-object.md

 ---
 title: Policy to Recognize an Object Before Moving onto a New Object
-description: Use the LM goal generator to
+description: Use the SM and/or LM goal generator to remain on an object until it is recognized (e.g. using basic image segmentation)
 rfc: required
 estimated-scope: large
 improved-metric: multi-object, compositional, goal-policy